Nicola Hart MA (Psych), UKCP Reg.

 I work short and long-term with adults at my private practice near Lockerbie and in Carlisle.

-I have also worked in NHS and local authority organisations where I gained substantial experience of working with depression, family issues, anxiety, self-harm, eating disorders, suicidal thoughts, emotional, physical, sexual abuse and relationship issues.
+I have worked in NHS and local authority organisations where I gained substantial experience of working with depression, family issues, anxiety, self-harm, eating disorders, suicidal thoughts, emotional, physical, sexual abuse and relationship issues.

 Accredited register membership